-Spatial Information describes the physical location of objects and the metric relationships between objects – information fundamental to the lives of every Australian.
+Spatial Information is the physical location of objects and the metric relationships between objects – producing information that is fundamental to the lives of every Australian and New Zealander.

 This new information technology field acquires, manages and analyses data that has geographic, temporal, and spatial context.
 It also includes development and management of related information technology tools, such as aerial and satellite remote sensing imagery, the Global Positioning System (GPS), and computerised geographic information systems (GIS).

-The SI industry is a component of the broader information technology sector and has scientific and technical links to all other disciplines such as environmental science, engineering, computer science, health delivery, logistics, planning, resource management and electronics.
+The spatial information industry is a component of the broader information technology sector and has scientific and technical links to all other disciplines such as environmental science, engineering, computer science, health delivery, logistics, planning, resource management and electronics.